dipam7/paper_notes/01_from_explicit_cot_to_implicit_cot/READMe.md

 Before seeing the above example I thought this method is really smart but the way they remove a token at every stage seems suboptimal

+Interesting that I read [this article](https://www.answer.ai/posts/2024-07-25-transformers-as-matchers.html) on the same day which also uses multiplication as a way of trying to show LLMs don't reason but just cache reason (pattern match)

 TODOs:
 - [ ] Check GSM8K dataset
 - [ ] Checkout papers [6], [14] and [19] from references